yuanshi1/yuanshi1.github.io/_pages/about.md

   - /about.html
 ---

-I am a tenure-track Assistant Professor at University of Cambridge.
-I am a member of the Operations and Technology Management subject group at Cambridge Judge Business School, which uses interdisciplinary, practice-based research to address a wide range of management challenges.
+I am a tenure-track Assistant Professor at Cambridge Judge Business School, University of Cambridge.
+I am a member of the Operations and Technology Management subject group, which uses interdisciplinary, practice-based research to address a wide range of management challenges.